MontiCore/EmbeddedMontiArc/tensorflow/resources/README.md

         - lables describe the resolution of images the saved in them.
 (Adjust neuronal network acordingly)
     - there are also files which contain the extracted data from udacity.
 On it the jpg2hdf5 script can be exectuted (see section usage on how to do that).
     - contact kusmenko@se-rwth.de to get access to training and testing files
-- Otherwise download the udacity data yourself (see section udacity data download).
+- Otherwise download the udacity data yourself and extract it (see section udacity data download).
 - The result should be a file named train.h5 and test.h5.
 Place them into the training_data folder.
 After that proceed as described in the root Readme.

 ## Udacity data download